 Count data are ubiquitous in modern statistical applications.
 Such data are often cross-classified into contingency tables, where iterative proportional scaling (IPS) can be applied as a standard tool \citep{Fienberg2006}.
-IPS was firstly used by \citet{Deming1940} to adjust a contingency table to obey prescribed column and row margins, the problem of which is nowadays referred to as matrix raking.
-IPS can be applied to Kullback\textendash Leibler (KL) divergence minimization with linear constraints \citep{Ireland1968}, and Poisson log-linear model fitting on multi-way tables \citep{Bishop1975}.
-There is an interesting duality between these two types of problems \citep{Good1963}, although the Lagrange multiplier technique does not apply \citep{Csiszar1975}.
+IPS was firstly introduced by \citet{Deming1940} to adjust a contingency table to obey prescribed column and row marginals, the problem of which is referred to as matrix raking nowadays.
+In general, IPS can be applied to Kullback\textendash Leibler (KL) divergence minimization with linear constraints, and Poisson log-linear model fitting on multi-way tables \citep{Ireland1968,Bishop1975}, and there is an interesting duality between these two types of problems \citep{Good1963,Csiszar1975}.
 Theoretical studies regarding the convergence properties of IPS undergo a long history and we refer to \citet{Pukelsheim2014} for a comprehensive survey.
-To name a few, \citet{Fienberg1970} takes a geometric view, assuming that all entries in the input table are positive, while \citet{Haberman1974} and \citet{Bishop1975} are among the first to use the ascent property of the associated Poisson log-likelihood.
-It is worth mentioning that the problem becomes much more challenging if IPS operates on a table with zero entries \citep{sinkhorn1967b,Csiszar1975}.
+To name a few, \citet{Fienberg1970} took a geometric approach, assuming that all entries in the input table are positive, while \citet{Haberman1974} and \citet{Bishop1975} were among the first to use the ascent property of the associated log-likelihood.
+It is worth mentioning that the theoretical studies become more challenging if IPS operates on a table with zero entries \citep{sinkhorn1967b,Csiszar1975}.

-Although the standard version of IPS is derived for contingency tables, it has some useful extensions.
-For example, \citet{Darroch1972} propose the generalized iterative scaling (GIS) which can fit Poisson log-linear models with non-negative designs.
-Later, \citet{Pietra1997} develop a more relaxed improved iterative scaling (IIS), which does not require all rows of the design matrix must sum to one.
-The investigation of IPS has led to an abundance of applications in computer science, economics and mathematics \citep{sinkhorn1964,Lahr2004,rote2007}.
+Although the standard version of IPS is derived for contingency tables, it has some quite useful and popular extensions.
+For example, \citet{Darroch1972} proposed the generalized iterative scaling (GIS) which can fit Poisson log-affine models with non-negative designs.
+Later, \citet{Pietra1997} developed a more relaxed improved iterative scaling (IIS), without the requirement that all rows of the design matrix must sum to one.
+The class of IPS algorithms are widely used in the areas of Markov random fields and Gibbs distributions, natural language processing, matrix factorization, econometrics, boosting, and others \citep{sinkhorn1964,McCallum2000,Lahr2004,Phillips2004,kurras2015}.